-The Oceanwide Centre at San Francisco designed by Foster+Partners is all set for construction to begin as the San Francisco Planning Committee has granted permission.
+The Oceanwide Centre at San Francisco designed by Foster and Partners is all set for construction to begin as the San Francisco Planning Committee has granted permission.
 The project is part of the Transbay Development Plan to densify the city’s South of Market District (SOMA).

 Two buildings are part of this proposal- one a 605 feet high hotel and residential tower-the Mission Street tower- and the other an 850 feet high office and residential building along First Street.
 The Mission Street tower stands matching the skyline of the existing scale of tall buildings in the city, the First Street tower rises above, establishing symbolically, a new vertical city.

 “Significant in urban and environmental terms, the development brings together places to live and work with the city’s most important new transport hub, further evolving a sustainable model of high density, mixed-use development that the practice has always promoted.
 The development forms part of a rezoning plan, which was put in place to encourage density around the Transbay Terminal, and the project represents the last mixed-use development of this scale in the area.”

 The glossy renderings reveal a bold tower with an interesting glazing system.
 The structural system designed is orthogonal, intended to provide increased structural and seismic stability.
 Large office floor plates will enhance flexibility of use for the tenants.